faasm/faasm/README.md

 Then curl one of the example functions:

 ```
-curl -X POST http://localhost:8001/f/simon/echo -d "Hello!"
+curl -X POST http://localhost:8001/f/demo/echo -d "Hello!"
 ```

 And you should see your message echoed back.

 ## Compiling a simple function

-The `hello.c` file in the root of this directory shows a basic faasm function.
+The `hello.cpp` file in the root of this directory shows a basic faasm function.
 To compile this to WebAssembly you can run the following from the project root:

 ```
 # Start the wasm toolchain container
 docker run -v $(pwd):/work -w /work -it shillaker/wasm-toolchain

 # From inside the container, compile the hello.c file
-/toolchain/bin/clang --target=wasm32-unknown-unknown-wasm --sysroot=/toolchain/sysroot -o hello.wasm -I include/faasm hello.c
+/toolchain/bin/clang++ --target=wasm32-unknown-unknown-wasm --sysroot=/toolchain/sysroot -o hello.wasm -I include/faasm hello.cpp

 # Drop out of the container
 exit